 If your program is currently accredited, an annual report is due to the CoAES one year from the date of initial accreditation on the original letter from CAAHEP.

 There are two sets of fees due annually to start and maintain accreditation.
-An Annual Institutional fee of $450 is due to CAAHEP each year.
+An Annual Institutional fee of $550 is due to CAAHEP each year.
 The invoice will be sent from CAAHEP and this fee should be paid directly to CAAHEP.
-In addition, an Annual Fee of $500 per accredited progam is due to the CoAES each year.
-An invoice can be requested from the CoAES Administrative Officer.
+In addition, an Annual Fee of $500 per accredited progam is due to the CoAES each year on July 1st.
+An invoice will be sent 45 days prior to the due date.

-For questions about the annual report, annual fees, or to request an invoice, please email the CoAES Program Coordinator.
+For questions about the annual report, annual fees, or to request an invoice, please email the Director of CoAES.

 The Annual Report Instructions and Annual Report forms can be downloaded below: